etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 By default, files uploaded using this component are limited to be 10MB at most.
 To override this configuration, set the Preference **MaximumProcess File Upload size (MB)** and change this value.
 File size validation will be performed both client-side and server-side.

-Once uploaded a file, file contents and additional data will be available as a parameter entry in the **doExecute(parameters, content)** function in the Process Event Handler.
+Once uploaded a file, file contents and additional data will be available as a parameter entry in the **doExecute(parameters, content)** function in the **Process Event Handler**.
 The entry corresponding to the file upload will contain a Map with the following information: